 - Coping with the loss of loved ones

 - Adapting to an “empty nest” as children move away from home

-- Career changes, financial turmoil and retirement planning
+- Career changes and retirement planning

 - Feeling discontent with life, even though a person has been generally content for many years

-- A hunger for change to do something different
+- A hunger for change

 - Questions about life’s meaning and purpose

 - Doubts about the choices they’ve made in the past

 - Feeling pressure to do and be everything “before it’s too late”

 Without help, mid-life challenges can lead to a crisis.
 If you’re experiencing the following issues, you may want to consider mental health treatment: